 Filing a formal complaint with the College does not commit a student or employee to pressing charges with local law enforcement, but the information provided about an incident or individual may be critical to preventing further violence.
-Where there is reason to believe that an incident of sexual violence has occurred, the person who has been violated has the following reporting options:
+Where there is reason to believe that an incident of sexual misconduct has occurred, the complainant has the following reporting options:

 - File a report with the College.
 Once a report has been filed, a Campus Safety officer or Title IX Coordinator will be reaching out to provide supportive measures and the option to file a formal complaint. - File a report with local law enforcement authorities.
-Reports to local law enforcement authorities may be made to any of the following: - 911 - o Caldwell Police Department Non-Emergency Dispatch: (208) 454-7531
+Reports to local law enforcement authorities may be made to any of the following: - o 911 - Caldwell Police Department Non-Emergency Dispatch: (208) 454-7531